while Loops

 Note: The Executing a Python Program of the Using Eclipse with PyDev explains how to identify and kill an infinite loop in Eclipse.

-Loop Checklist
+while Loop Checklist

-loop is correct when:
+while loop is correct when:

 the loop executes at least once.
 Otherwise the loop does not execute at